volodymyrhudyma/blog/content/blog/connect-custom-godaddy-domain-to-netlify-website.md

 tag:
   - React
 promote: false
-metaDescription: Learn an easy way to connect a custom domain on GoDaddy to the React application hosted on Netlify.
+metaDescription: Learn how to easily connect a custom domain purchased from GoDaddy to the React application hosted on Netlify.
 shareImage: /img/godaddy-netlify-custom-domain.jpg
-teaser: The most fascinating part in creating a website from scratch is coding a technical part - that's what usually developers like the most.
-But apart from that there are a few more important steps that should be taken before your website goes live, like...
+teaser: The most fascinating part of creating a website from scratch is coding the technical part - that's what developers usually like the most.
+But aside from that, there are a few other important steps that should be taken before your website goes live.
+These include...
 date: 2021-10-02T07:01:37.780Z
 ---
-The most fascinating part in creating a website from scratch is coding a technical part - that's what usually developers like the most.
+The most fascinating part of creating a website from scratch is coding the technical part - that's what developers usually like the most.

-But apart from that there are a few more important steps that should be taken before your website goes live, like hosting it with one of the available providers or own VPS server, purchasing a domain name and connecting them both.
+But aside from that, there are a few other important steps that should be taken before your website goes live.

+These include hosting with one of the available providers or your own VPS server, buying a domain name and linking the two.

-As a hosting provider I like to use [Netlify](https://www.netlify.com/) because of its simplicity and smooth deployment process you can create effortlessly.
+As a hosting provider, I like to use [Netlify](https://www.netlify.com/) because of its simplicity and good User Interface.

-As a domain registrar (a website where you can purchase a domain), I frequently use [GoDaddy](https://godaddy.com/).
+As a domain registrar (a website where you can purchase a domain), I often use [GoDaddy](https://godaddy.com/).

-It is relatively easy to deploy your website to a hosting and purchase a domain, but it can be hard (especially for not experienced developers) to connect purchased domain with a website.
+It's relatively easy to set up your website on a hosting system and buy a domain, but it can be difficult (especially for inexperienced developers) to connect a purchased domain to a website.

 In this article, we will focus exactly on that.

 ## Prerequisites

-For the purposes of this tutorial I have:
+For the purposes of this tutorial, I:

 \- Created a new React project (**npx create-react-app react-ninja**)

 \- Created a new private Github repository and pushed the code there

-\- Bought a [](http://react-ninja.com/)domain on GoDaddy ([react-ninja.com](https://react-ninja.com), expires on **02/10/2022**)
+\- Purchased a [](http://react-ninja.com/)domain on GoDaddy ([react-ninja.com](https://react-ninja.com), expires on **02/10/2022**)

 \- Deployed a simple React application on Netlify (<https://optimistic-poincare-0f17ae.netlify.app/>)

-*Read one of my previous article - [Deploy Your React Application To Netlify](/2020-07-06-deploy-your-react-app-to-netlify-july-2020/) if you don't know how to do it yet.*
+*Read one of my previous articles - [Deploy Your React Application To Netlify](/2020-07-06-deploy-your-react-app-to-netlify-july-2020/) if you do not know how to do it yet.*

 ## The Netlify Part

-To begin with, we need to figure out what is our default subdomain on Netlify.
+First, we need to figure out what is our default subdomain on Netlify.

-It can be seen on the "**Site Overview**" page right after the application was deployed:
+It can be seen on the "**Site Overview**" page, just after the application was deployed:

 ![Netlify Site Overview](/img/screenshot-2021-10-02-at-10.07.45.png "Netlify Site Overview")